PhD Research

 When Linnaeus introduced his new system of plant taxonomy, he not only reinforced social culture in his prioritisation of the male over the female, but he used a metaphor which was deemed by many as disgusting, immoral and unsuitable for female consumption.

-Exhibition Images: Shaw House, Newbury.
+Installation Text and Images: Shaw House, Newbury.
 February 2025

-I have selected Cassandra Brydges, Duchess of Chandos to occupy the position of The Wife within the female orders of The GAME, see below.
-She was picked, not only because of the role she fulfilled as the second of Brydges’ three wives, but for her connection to the vegetable kingdom through her guardian, the botanist John Ray.
-As a wife and mistress of an elite and extensive household, Cassandra was part of the last generation of women whose responsibilities lay in ensuring the gardens produced sufficient food to feed the family and who had a knowledge of ‘simples’ and their use in the preparation of medicaments; tasks that became reframed and elevated to the professional occupations of horticulturist, apothecary and botanist over the course of the century.
-You can read Cassandra’s profile, the multiple taxonomic possibilities for her classification, together with her connections to other characters within The GAME here.
+Cassandra Brydges, Duchess of Chandos (1670-1735) was selected to represent the class The Wife, not only because of the role she fulfilled as the second of Brydges’ three wives, but for her connection to the vegetable kingdom through her guardian, the botanist John Ray (1627-1705).As a wife and mistress of an elite and extensive household, Cassandra was part of the last generation of women whose responsibilities lay in ensuring the gardens produced sufficient food to feed the family and who had a knowledge of ‘simples’ and their use in the preparation of medicaments; tasks that became reframed and elevated to the professional occupations of horticulturist, apothecary and botanist over the course of the century.